Idaho teacher pay ranked 33rd in the nation - Local News 8

 Idaho teacher pay ranked 33rd in the nation

-IDAHO FALLS, Idaho (KIFI/KIDK)-A new review of teacher salaries shows Idaho educators’ pay is 33rd in the nation, while Wyoming is rated at 15th.
+IDAHO FALLS, Idaho (KIFI/KIDK) - A new review of teacher salaries shows Idaho educators’ pay is 33rd in the nation, while Wyoming is rated 15th.

 Salt Lake based “Business.org” compared each state’s K-12 teaching salary, as reported by the National Education Center, to its average salary for full time, year round employees, reported by the Census Bureau.